← All startup costs

 But is it profitable? →

-See margins, demand, and competition for a arcade.
+See margins, demand, and competition for an arcade.

 Frequently asked questions

-What is the total startup cost for an arcade business?
+What’s the total startup cost for an arcade in the US?

-Are there any hidden costs to running an arcade?
+Are there any financing options for opening an arcade?